Government by the People

 Democracy is government by the people.

 There are several reasons for their success in getting elected.
-Since they represent corporate interests and the wealthy, they nearly always have considerably more money at their disposal or spent on their behalf when running for office.
-They employ tried and true propaganda methods, stoking anger, fear, and hatred among us with misinformation, disinformation, and outright lies.
-They have perfected the art of gerrymandering, which enables them to routinely win a majority of the seats in Congress and state legislatures while receiving a minority of the votes cast in elections.
-They do whatever they can to make it difficult to vote in districts that are likely to vote against their candidates.
-They focus relentlessly on bitter debates regarding divisive issues and work quietly, behind the scenes, to keep legislation that is opposed by corporate interests from coming to a vote or even being discussed or debated.
+Candidates who represent corporate interests and billionaires nearly always have considerably more money at their disposal and spent on their behalf when running for office.
+They have perfected the art of gerrymandering, which enables them to routinely win a majority of the seats in Congress and state legislatures even when receiving less than a majority of the overall vote.
+They do whatever they can to make it difficult for people to vote in districts that are likely to vote against their candidates.
+They employ tried and true propaganda methods, using misinformation, disinformation, and outright lies to stoke anger, fear, and hatred among us, and keep us divided.

-The success of the false friends of democracy in keeping legislation that has the support of most people from being passed into law and the ugliness, anger, and bitterness they inject into the political process has caused a great many people who believe in democracy to conclude that voting is pointless and that politics is an ugly and nasty business.
+Their success in keeping legislation that has the support of most people from being passed into law and the ugliness, anger, and bitterness they inject into the political process has caused a great many people to conclude that politics is an ugly business, that voting is pointless, and that we are powerless to change the system that is in place.
+We are not powerless.

 True Friends and Champions of Democracy need not fear the results of thousands of elections.